makersacademy/bowling-challenge-ruby/Design/Programme design.md

 * Strike into strike into strike
   * Adds each of the next two ROLLS is 10 so 20 is added to the frame, total modifiers dont apply

-* Strike into gutter into strike
-  * Adds 0 + 10 to frame

-* Strike into gutter into gitter
-  * strike frame = 10. gutter frame = 0

 #### Final Frame

 * Strike